jeetsukumaran/delineate/src/delineate-docs/source/quickstart.rst

     Command Options:
       -h, --help            show this help message and exit --underscores-to-spaces, --no-preserve-underscores
-                            Convert underscores to spaces in tree lineage labels (if not proected by quotes). in the configuration file will not be modified either way.
-You should ensure consistency in labels between the tree file and the configuration file.
+                            Convert underscores to spaces in tree lineage labels (if not proected by quotes).
+Labels in the constraints file will not be modified either way.
+                            You should ensure consistency in labels between the tree file and the constraints file.

     Source Options:
       -t TREE_FILE, --tree-file TREE_FILE
                             Path to tree file.
-      -c CONFIG_FILE, --config-file CONFIG_FILE
+      -c CONSTRAINTS_FILE, --constraints CONSTRAINTS_FILE
-                            Path to configuration file.
+                            Path to constraints file.
       -f {nexus,newick}, --tree-format {nexus,newick}
                             Tree file data format (default='nexus').